 Your doctor, nurse or physiotherapist will tell you about pelvic floor exercises you can do, which may help to speed up the return of your urine control.

 Acute urinary retention

 Some men have problems passing urine.
-Occasionally, some men find they cannot pass urine at all and cannot empty their bladder.
+Occasionally, people find they cannot pass urine at all and cannot empty their bladder.
 This is called acute urinary retention.
 It is due to the narrowing of the tube carrying urine from the bladder.
 It can happen after radiotherapy or if the cancer is pressing on the tube.